-A Certified Lactation Counselor has taken between 45 and 90 hours in breastfeeding management and passed a final examination.
+A Certified Lactation Counselor has taken coursework in breastfeeding management (45 or 90 hours) and passed a final examination.
 CLCs are required to obtain continuing education credits every 3 years to maintain their certification.
 CLC is often a stepping stone to becoming an IBCLC.
 A CLC is qualified to help with commonly encountered situations, including assessing latch, suggesting corrective interventions, counseling mothers, understanding and applying knowledge of milk production in special circumstances (such as preemies, or newborns affected by medications).
-You might find CLC’s working in maternity units, at doctors’ offices, or parenting centers.
+CLC can work in maternity units, at doctors’ offices, or parenting centers.

 Certified Lactation Educators have taken a 20-hour lactation education course.
 Their primary role, as the name suggests, is to educatefamilies interested in learning more about breastfeeding.
 CLE’s can encourage families during lactation, often support them in the role of a doula or childbirth educator, and offer an experienced point of view to foster confidence in breastfeeding.
 A CLE can be a source of non-biased, evidence-based information for nursing families.
 CLE’s do not offer medical assessment or advice, but instead refer families to local resources if a problem arises.
 The primary difference here is that a CLE offers information and education, not a personal assessment or treatment plan.

 IYCF Counseling Specialist

-5. LLLI Leaders https://www.llli.org/ La Leche League Leaders have been accredited by La Leche League International to offer mother-to-mother support for breastfeeding.
+La Leche Website La Leche League Leaders have been accredited by La Leche League International to offer mother-to-mother support for breastfeeding.
 LLLI Leaders have breastfed their own babies for at least nine months, adhere to LLLI statements of belief, and have demonstrated knowledge of breastfeeding through essays and personal work with her supporting leader as well as the “Leader Accreditation Department.”
 Generally, a leader works for about a year to earn her accreditation.
 In a nutshell, an accredited leader is an expert in basic breastfeeding management and physiology, problem-solving techniques, and the normal course of breastfeeding.
 Like a CLE, a LLL Leader can offer education about breastfeeding, about maintaining supply while separated from baby, about introducing solids.
 Leaders do not offer advice or medical assessments.
 LLL Leadership is one way people earn enough observation or hands-on hours to qualify for the IBCLC exam, but unlike the previous categories, these leaders work as volunteers.